dear-digital/linter/CONTRIBUTING.md

+## Contribution Points and Labels

+We use a point system to reward contributions and also to determine who can work on particular issues.

+#### Points System:

+- Points for contributors are maintained in the `POINTS.md` file.
+- Accumulate points by successfully closing issues and meeting the Acceptance Criteria.

+#### Issue Labels:
+- **L1 Issues**: These issues are good for first time contributors.
+  - Only contributors with **less than 100 points** as per the `POINTS.md` file are eligible to work on L1 issues.
+- **L2 Issues**: These issues are more challenging and require a certain level of experience with our project.
+  - Only contributors with **more than or equal to 100 points** as per the `POINTS.md` file are eligible to work on L2 issues.

+#### Want to work on an L2 issue?

+1. First, check your points in the `POINTS.md` file.
+2. If eligible, **comment** on the issue with the following format: `/attempt #[issue-id]`.
+   For example: `/attempt #123`.
+3. **NOTE**: Failing to comment as specified, even if you provide a correct solution within the given time frame, will result in receiving only **half the points** for that issue.

+### Submission and Point Allocation:

+- If two or more contributors submit solutions for an issue that meets the Acceptance Criteria:
+  1. The first contributor to submit will receive full points.
+  2. Subsequent correct submissions will receive only half the points.

+## Setup

 Following are the steps to run the project locally:

 1. Go to preferred folder in your computer and paste the following command after forking our repository (Only one of it if you don't have ssh setup then go with HTTP command)